Document Type : Original Paper

 Introduction: The aim of the present study was to understand the effect of low-doses of ionizing radiation (LDIR) on repair genes expression in blood samples that were taken from healthy donors.
 The next purpose was to examine the time-effect on the modified gene expression caused by low-doses of ionizing radiation.

-Material and method: The RNA of peripheral blood lymphocytes (PBLs) taken from four healthy donors was isolated at different time points after exposure included 4, 24, 48, 72, and 168 hours and then cDNA was synthesized.
+Material and Methods: The RNA of peripheral blood lymphocytes (PBLs) taken from four healthy donors was isolated at different time points after exposure including 4, 24, 48, 72, and 168 hours and then cDNA was synthesized.
 Modification of XPA and RAD51 expression levels due to LDIR (2, 5, 10 cGy) were evaluated by relative quantitative reverse transcription-polymerase chain reaction.

 Results: Significant up-regulation of both repair genes was observed at the 4 and 168 h following to 10 cGy.
 Also, this dose could increase expression levels of RAD51 at 48 and 72 h after radiation.
 For lower doses at 5 cGy, only XPA levels were significantly up-regulated after 168 h.
 A significant regression was found between the XPA levels and the dose, at 168 h after irradiation to PBLs that can represent a new potential biomarker for biological dosimetry purposes.